 The figure above illustrates the declining number of fatalities until 1999 whereas the total number of incidents remained fairly constant.
 The period from 2000 to 2003 saw a steady increase in fatalities while both AI and LWI were still on a decreasing trend, resulting in a decrease of the ratios.
 The lower number of fatalities from 2004 to 2009 reversed the trend resulting in relatively steady ratios with a small positive spike in 2006 when there were only 7 fatalities.
-Despite an increase in fatalities in 2010 the ratios were only slightly reduced.
-These observations lead to the conclusion that the overall improvement in the level of lower severity safety indicators is not necessarily leading to the prevention of the more severe incidents that result in fatalities.
+Since this time both the number of fatalities and the ratio of AI and LWI to fatalities have remained relatively constant.